 Blended Learning Format

-OT students at PhilaU attend graduate OT classes on eight weekends each semester (Fridays and Saturdays).
+MS in OT students at PhilaU attend graduate OT classes on eight weekends each semester (Thursday evenings, Fridays, Saturdays).
 Generally on-campus sessions are scheduled two times per month.
 While off-campus, students complete projects and other learning activities online, through distance technology.

 Innovation through Collaboration